 - Wheelchair access throughout at the Chingford Visitor Centre

-- Ground floor wheelchair access at the Queen Elizabeth's Hunting Lodge
+- Ground floor wheelchair access at Queen Elizabeth's Hunting Lodge

-- A printed guide to the non-accessible upper floors of the Lodge
+- A printed guide to the non-accessible upper floors of the Hunting Lodge

 - Hearing loops

-Further north, near the heart of the Forest, the Epping Forest Visitor Centre at High Beach offers a huge amount of information on the Forest's wildlife, particularly its birds.
-The Centre is best reached by car and has plenty of nearby parking, but is also just a 30 minute (3.6km / 2 mile) walk from Loughton station on the Central Line.
+Further north, near the heart of the Forest, the Epping Forest Visitor Centre at High Beach offers a huge amount of information on the Forest's wildlife..
+The Centre has plenty of nearby parking, but is also just a 30 minute (3.6km / 2 mile) walk from Loughton station on the Central Line.
 Once there, you can get maps and guide books and step out well-equipped to explore the Forest.
 On your way back, you can grab gifts and souvenirs from the superb gift shop.

 The following facilities are available at the High Beach centre:

 - Toilets (including disabled toilets, but not disabled changing places)